-Around 1 in 4 people in the UK will experience allergies at some point in their life1.
-Skin allergies are a particularly common example whereby the skin becomes itchy, scaly or bumpy2.
-Skin allergies come in various forms including3:
+Around 1 in 4 people in the UK will experience allergies at some point in their life.
+Skin allergies are a particularly common example whereby the skin becomes itchy, scaly or bumpy.
+Skin allergies come in various forms including:

 In this article, we’ll guide you through the symptoms, causes and ways you can help manage various skin allergies.